 Any impacted units must be contacted.

-If there is support from the impacted units, then the proposal routes to the Academic Dean (nonvoting), who forwards to the Office of the Registrar to update the catalog and other systems.
+If there is support from the impacted units, then the proposal routes to the Academic Dean (nonvoting), who forwards it to the Office of the Registrar to update the catalog and other systems.

-If there is not support from the impacted units, then the proposal should be routed as a standard proposal.
+If there is no support from the impacted units, then the proposal should be routed as a standard proposal.

 For a college elective list, an elective list update proposal is created.